salva/py-msgraphfs/README.md

 - No support for upload sessions.
 That means that files larger than 4MB will fail to upload (resulting in data lost).

+- Network errors are often fatal.
+Even timeouts.
+No retries.

 - Several other unknown bugs.

 Some of these bugs may be quite easy to fix, and just there because of